 Is that happening?
 Are they getting a good impression of you and your board?
-From our research, often the answer is sadly, no. We’ve now advertised over 3,000 vacancies and we regularly hear from candidates who for one reason or another have felt put off by the wording of Non-Executive Director adverts.
+From our research, often the answer is sadly, no. We’ve advertised thousands of vacancies and we regularly hear from candidates who for one reason or another have felt put off by the wording of Non-Executive Director adverts.

 So, here’s five examples of wording that we know candidates find off-putting.

 1) “regardless of…” For example “Applications are encouraged regardless of age, disability, sex, gender reassignment, sexual orientation, religion and/or belief, marriage and civil partnership and pregnancy and maternity”.
 To many this sends a message that you are welcome in spite of your [insert characteristic].
 This is equivalent to saying “we don’t see colour”.
 Even if meant with good intentions, it shows a lack of recognition of the benefits of having people from different backgrounds on your board and a lack of awareness of the advantages and disadvantages faced by different communities.
 If you recognise certain communities have, to date, been discriminated against, you’ll recognise they may need additional consideration, support or encouragement to consider joining your board.

 Very simply changing the words “regardless of” to “from people of all backgrounds, including” the message changes and suddenly a person with a disability reading the advert knows they are not just welcome in spite of having a disability, but actually because they have a disability.